genome/sff2fastq/gmt-web/content/documentation.md

 -h                  This help message
 -v                  Program and version information
 -n                  Output the untrimmed sequence
--o <fastq_file>     Desired fastq output file.
+-o &lt;fastq_file&gt;     Desired fastq output file.
 If not specified,
                          defaults to stdout
 </pre>